Sex Room

-"Sex Room" is a hip hop song recorded by Ludacris for his seventh studio album, Battle of the Sexes.
-The song features Trey Songz, who it was also written by along with Ludacris.
-It was produced by Kajun and was released as the third single from the album.
+"Sex Room" is a hip hop song recorded by American rapper Ludacris, released by Def Jam Recordings on May 18, 2010 as the third single from his seventh studio album, Battle of the Sexes (2010).
+It features guest vocals from R&B singer Trey Songz, who co-wrote the song with Chef Tone, Troy Taylor, and Ludacris himself.
+It was produced by Kajun and programmed by Polow da Don.

 Single release and chart performance

-"Sex Room" debuted on the Billboard Hot R&B/Hip-Hop Songs chart at number 100 in the April 10, 2010 issue.
+"Sex Room" debuted on the Billboard Hot R&B/Hip-Hop Songs chart at number 100 in the April 10, 2010 issue, eventually peaking at number 5 on July 10.
 It was originally supposed to be released to US radio stations on April 20, 2010.
 However, its release was pushed back to May 18, 2010, for undisclosed reasons.
 The single debuted at number 98 on the Billboard Hot 100 and has since reached number 69.

 Music video

 The music video for "Sex Room" premiered on May 25, 2010 on MTV Jams.
-The video was directed by Chris Robinson Ludacris confirmed that the video's plot would be similar that of the plot of the movie The Hangover.
+The video was directed by Chris Robinson.
+Ludacris confirmed that the video's plot would be similar that of the plot of the movie The Hangover.